The TELUS Ride For Dad has raised more than $27 million to fight

 Net proceeds from all TELUS Ride For Dad initiatives are directed to our charity, the Prostate Cancer Fight Foundation (charitable number 85133 3179 RR0001) for prostate cancer research and awareness.

-Join us together in our Fight Against Prostate Cancer so that men can continue to be there for their families and friends for years to come!
+Join us in our Fight Against Prostate Cancer so that men can continue to be there for their families and friends for years to come!